Magnetic positioning

 Magnetic positioning is an IPS (Indoor positioning system) solution that takes advantage of the magnetic field anomalies typical of indoor settings by using them as distinctive place recognition signatures.
 The first citation of positioning based on magnetic anomaly can be traced back to military applications in 1970.
-The use of magnetic field anomalies for indoor positioning was instead first claimed in papers related to robotics in the early 2000.
+The use of magnetic field anomalies for indoor positioning was first claimed in 1999, with later publications related to robotics in the early 2000s.

 Most recent applications can employ magnetic sensor data from a smartphone used to wirelessly locate objects or people inside a building.

-There is currently no de facto standard for IPS, however magnetic positioning appears to be the most complete and cost effective.
-It offers accuracy without any hardware requirements and a relatively low total cost of ownership.
 According to Opus Research magnetic positioning will emerge as a “foundational” indoor location technology.

 Companies

 GiPStech

 Independent research brought in 2011 a team of researchers to focus on anomalies to the geomagnetic field as a possible naturally available field to be used for localization of consumer electronic devices.

 After some years of research and tests they were able to implement an indoor localization platform that, based on the fingerprinting of a building geomagnetic field and of advanced sensor fusion, was able to precisely locate a device and its user without any infrastructure.
 Moreover, the platform was also able to compensate most of known issues of local magnetic field variability.

 In 2014 the team founded GiPStech - as academic spin-off of Università della Calabria - to complete the R&D and commercialize the platform.